 Ask one of our Travel Specialists, and they’ll tell you that the changing seasons are a huge driver of demand, and the busiest time of year are the months boasting cherry blossoms in March and April.
 An explosion of beautiful, light pink petals takes over the country.
 Though always in spring, a big topic of conversation in Japan is predicting exactly which week the blossoms will bloom, as the span of their bloom is surprisingly short.
 The often elusive mankai (full bloom) is the most sought after time for photos and hanami (flower viewing).

-Predictably, the summer is a popular season to travel to Japan.
+Predictably, the summer is a popular season for Japan tours.
 Outdoor lovers come to Japan to hike through its Alps, kayak on its shores, and snorkel across its southern islands.

 Some of the worlds best skiing and snowboarding is found in central Nagano and on the northern island of Hokkaido, along with a mountain landscape that reminds Americans of Colorado and Utah.
 Record snowfall covers the island every year, and winter is a true celebration here, with festivals and fairs all season long.

 Lastly, comes the inspiration for this blog post in the first place.
 So many people come to us with very specific reasons they want to see Japan.
 In Japan, an otaku means “having obsessive interests,” and is usually said with a smirk.
 We call them nerds.